A Traveling Foodie: Athens Greece Food Guide

 10. Spanakopita:

-A tasty spinach pie made with phyllo dough, fresh spinach, leeks, and feta cheese.
+A tasty spinach pie made with phyllo pastry (or phyllo dough), fresh spinach, leeks, and feta cheese.

 11. Loukoumades: